How Molecular Motors' Interaction Shapes Flagellar Beat and Its Fluctuations: Acknowledgements

 \section{Acknowledgements}

 AP and FF warmly thank M. Baldovin for inspiring discussions, suggestions and a critical reading of the manuscript.
 AP also thanks F. Cecconi, T. Guerin, D. Lucente, C. Maggi and M. Viale for enlightening discussions.
+The Authors both thank Reviewer Dr. Philip Bayly for valuable suggestions, including the idea of an asymmetric motor coupling as a realistic ingredient for producing travelling waves and swimming propulsion.

 \paragraph{Funding information} AP acknowledges funding from the Italian Ministero dell’Università e della Ricerca under the programme PRIN 2022 ("re-ranking of the final lists"), number 2022KWTEB7, cup B53C24006470006.